dawsondev/dawsondev_prod/dawsondev/content/Cybersecurity/forensics.md

 * **Imaging Process:** Utilize reliable open-source tools to create the image.
 Common options include the Linux `dd` utility (for raw images), enhanced versions like `dcfldd`/`dc3dd`, or GUI tools like **Guymager** (which supports raw `dd`, EWF (E01), and AFF formats).
 For example, using `dd` you might run:
   `sudo dd if=/dev/sdX of=/media/evidence/case1_disk.img bs=4M conv=fsync`
   This reads from the source `/dev/sdX` and writes a raw image file.
 Guymager provides a user-friendly interface and can calculate hashes on-the-fly.
 It’s multi-threaded for speed and can directly produce E01 or AFF images with integrated compression.

-  &#x20;*Screenshot: Guymager forensic imager (open-source) preparing to acquire attached drives.
-It can create RAW (dd), E01 (Expert Witness), or AFF images with parallelized hashing and compression.*

 * **Hashing and Verification:** Calculate cryptographic hash values (e.g., SHA-256 or MD5) of the source *and* the image to verify integrity.
 This step ensures the image is an exact replica.
 Many imaging tools can generate hashes during acquisition; otherwise use commands like `md5sum` or `sha256sum` on the raw image file.
 The hash of the image **must** match the original drive’s hash for the image to be considered a true, unaltered copy.
 Log the hash values and store them with your case notes.